andrewbowley/allestree-juniors-milan/README.md

 # Allestree Juniors Milan Fixtures 2024/25

+**Disclaimer:** This calendar is not officially affiliated with or endorsed by Allestree Juniors or Derby City Football League.
+It is an unofficial resource created for convenience.
+I got annoyed that the Full Time website didn't have an ical option to add fixtures to your calendar.

 This repository contains the fixtures for Allestree Juniors Milan for the 2024/25 season in iCalendar (.ics) format.

 ## Adding the Fixtures to Your Calendar